Search and Rescue

 For further information please contact Katrina Kane 530 889-7846.

 Search & Rescue Four Wheel Drive Team

-The Four Wheel Drive team is organized as a part of Placer County’s Search and Rescue Department and consists of fourteen team members (2003).
+The Four Wheel Drive team is organized as a part of Placer County’s Search and Rescue Department.
 Each of the team members is required to own and maintain their own vehicle with full off-road capabilities.